xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `transferToUnwrap`

-This function is called by a relayer once that `sendMessageWithToken` is called, with the purpose of sending tokens to a recipient.
-Relayers will listen for the corresponding `SendMessageWithTokenEvent` on the source chain.
-A relayer calls `transferToUnwrap` providing the token, recipient and amount, a salt (unique transaction identifier, usually the source chain transaction hash), and an array of validator signatures (proofs).
-The contract validates the transaction and generates a EIP-712 hash.
+This function is called by a relayer after `sendMessageWithToken` is executed, with the purpose of sending tokens to a recipient.
+Relayers will listen for the corresponding `SendMessageWithTokenEvent` on the source chain and call `transferToUnwrap` providing the token, recipient and amount, a salt (unique transaction identifier, usually the source chain transaction hash), and an array of validator signatures (proofs).
+The contract validates the transaction and generates a EIP-712 hash,which acts as a unique identifier for each swap.

 ##### Parameters
 ```solidity